Ramasubramanian/dynaform-cli/README.md

 ```

 ###5.
 Conjunctions
 A conjunction is a logic that connects the state of one or more form elements.
-For e.g. a form element can be activated/enabled based on the state of another form element etc.
+For e.g. a form element can be activated/enabled based on the state of another form element specified by a conjunction rule.

 ####a.
-Condition conjuction
+Condition
 A conjunction that enables or disables a form element based on a condition evaluation which has a left hand side, an operator and a right hand side.

 #####Attributes